Key insights

 IRA apprenticeship rules penalties and exceptions

-If a taxpayer fails to satisfy the labor-hours requirement, they can pay an IRS apprenticeship cure provision penalty.
-The penalties include $50 multiplied by the total labor hours the requirements were not met.
+If a taxpayer fails to satisfy the labor-hours or the participation requirement, they can pay an IRS apprenticeship cure provision penalty.
+The penalty is $50 multiplied by the total labor hours the requirements were not met.
 If the taxpayer intentionally disregarded the requirement, the penalty increases to $500 per hour.

 Taxpayers can qualify for an exception in certain circumstances, including if a developer contacts an apprenticeship program and is denied the request or does not hear back.
 Additionally, if project construction began before January 29, 2023, taxpayers do not need to meet the PWA requirements to qualify for the increased credit.